AmericanAirlines/Ticket-Counter/README.md

     - Click "_Create_" at the bottom of the popup
   - Click "_Save Changes_" at the bottom of the page
 - After clicking save, using the sidebar, navigate to "_Install App_" you should see a banner at the top of the page suggesting you reinstall the app; click `Reinstall your app` or `Reinstall to Workspace`

+#### IMPORTANT
+The bot must be in the channel you want it to use for support requests

 ---